What Do Dreams About Pregnancy Mean When You're Not Pregnant? Your 21 Most Common Baby Mama Nightmares, Explained

 To get a pregnancy ultrasound or sonogram in a dream usually signifies “a new and developing phase in your life,” like switching jobs, moving to a new city, or, uh, trying to get pregnant.

-Dreams about going into labor can sometimes signify something simple, like the fact that you fell asleep while watching Juno.
+Dreams about going into labor can sometimes signify something simple, like that you eat a truly epic hoagie at 11:30pm.
 But they can also reveal your inner emotions about new projects and people in your life.

 "Signifies your issues of dependency and your desires to be completely cared for.
 Perhaps you are trying to get out of some responsibility.”